Missile launch facility: Peacekeeper facilities

 Titan II ICBM in 571-7 site silo.

 Titan-II ICBM silo test launch, Vandenberg Air Force Base.

 Minuteman I test silos at Edwards AFB.

 U.S. Minuteman II missile being worked on, in its underground silo launch facility.

 U.S. Peacekeeper MX missile launches from its underground silo launch facility.

 Minuteman III ICBM Launch Control Facility November-1.

 A Minuteman-III missile in its silo.

 Soviet Union

 The former Soviet Union had missile silos in Russia and adjacent Soviet states during the Cold War, such as the Plokštinė missile base in Lithuania.
 The Main Centre for Missile Attack Warning, near Solnechnogorsk outside Moscow, was completed by the Soviet Union in 1971, and remains in use by the Russian Federation.

 RT-23/SS-24 Molodets ICBM silo near Pervomaysk Ukraine.

 Plokštinė R-12 Dvina MRBM base.

 R-36 missile being lowered into a missile silo.

 United Kingdom

-The United Kingdom did not have any silo ICBMs.
-During the 1960s several surface based erector launcher pads for Thor IRBMs were installed but were removed just a few years later when Blue Steel carrying V bombers came into service.
+The United Kingdom did not have any operational silo ICBMs.
+The Blue Streak missile was intended to be deployed in silos around the country and began construction on a prototype, but the project was cancelled before it could be finished.
+During the 1960s several surface based erector launcher pads for Thor IRBMs were installed but were removed just a few years later when Blue Steel-carrying V bombers came into service.